Royal Canadian Air Cadets: Music appointments

-When a squadron wishes to create a cadet band, the decision to do so must be made in consultation with the sponsoring committee responsible for provision and maintenance of musical instruments.
+When a squadron wishes to create a cadet band, the decision to do so must be made in consultation with the sponsoring committee responsible for the provision and maintenance of musical instruments.
 The cadet music program recognizes two types of bands: military bands and pipe bands.
 Military bands' instrumentation includes woodwinds, brass, and/or percussion, while pipe bands' instrumentation includes pipes and drums.
 The Regional Support Cadet Unit should provide instruments on loan to their squadrons to maximize the use of the instruments held by the region and CTCs and to better support squadron training.
 The music proficiency levels are recognized on the cadet uniform using a system of badges based on the music training programs; the military band badge represents a lyre, while the pipe band badge represents either a pipe or a drum, depending on the instrument played.

 The appointment of a Drum Major or Pipe Major is at the discretion of the corps/squadron CO.
 Requirements considered include: demonstration of skills and knowledge in band drill, commands and formations, qualification of Music Proficiency Level 2, and holds the minimum rank of Flight Corporal.
 Only one cadet may be appointed as the squadron Drum Major or Pipe Major at any time.